 Why your role matters

 UNSW isn’t like other places you’ve worked.
 Yes, we’re a large organisation with a diverse and talented community; a community doing extraordinary things.
 But what makes us different isn’t only what we do, it’s how we do it.
 Together, we are driven to be thoughtful, practical, and purposeful in all we do.
-If you want a career where you can thrive, be challenged and do meaningful work, you’re in the right place.
+Taking this combined approach is what makes our work matter.
+It’s the reason we’re Australia’s number one university for impact and among the nation’s Top 20 employers.
+And it’s why we come to campus each day.

 Who you are

-To apply: If contributing to research in digital health interventions is of interest to you, please submit your CV, Cover Letter and responses to Skills and Experience nominated in the Position Description.
+To Apply: If contributing to a transformational initiative to enable researchers to access high-quality data is of interest to you, please submit your CV and Cover Letter addressing the Skills & Experience via the APPLY button.

 Talent Acquisition Consultant